 If you have high-level personal debts and are considering drawing on your pension to help clear them, you should seek expert advice before proceeding.
 If you’re based in Scotland, you can contact Scotland Debt Solutions for advice.
-With four offices located across the country, we are well placed to help you get your finances back on track.
+With five offices located across the country, we are well placed to help you get your finances back on track.

 If you’re looking to save some money it’s a good idea to make a detailed budget that lets you see where your cash is currently being spent, and offers an overall view of your finances.
 You’ll need to collect together your income and expenditure details, including annual costs such as insurance, car expenses, birthdays and […]

 A trust deed is a common debt repayment programme based around a voluntary arrangement made between you, your creditors and a qualified independent trustee who takes control of your debt repayments for a typical period of four years.
 If you’re having difficulty paying your debts and have assets or a regular income, you may qualify […]

 If you have built up debt from gambling, you may be able to write off part or all of the debt via a formal Scottish insolvency route.
 Not all insolvency solutions allow debts to be written off, but you may be eligible for a trust deed if you meet certain criteria, with sequestration also being a possibility […]